 Rabbit removal methods

-Feralex do not use poison, but instead use well-established methods to ensure that the rabbits are physically taken from the site.
-We use ferrets with tracking collars to bolt rabbits from their dwellings, whether it be a burrow, a warren, a patch of scrub or from under sheds or structures.
+Feralex have a specialised skillset and equipment to carry out rabbit removal safely and effectively.
+We use ferrets with tracking collars to bolt rabbits (ferrets have been used for this purpose for over 2,500 years) from their dwellings, whether it be a burrow, a warren, a patch of scrub or from under sheds or structures.
 Once the rabbits have been flushed out, they are caught using a variety of styles of nets.
-The nets we use are very versatile and extremely effective.
+The nets we use are very versatile and extremely effective, the nets vary from 30m to 200m long and they are setup around the "rabbitat" as a rabbit catching fence.
 The use of tracking collars enables us to know everything that is going on under ground.
 This means we can better judge time frames for each job and also make sure the ferret is safe and working efficiently at all times.

 Rabbit proof fencing is a proven method of controlling rabbits in an area.
 Rabbit proof fencing can be used as a complete boundary of a property or can be constructed around house yards and/or gardens to create rabbit free areas.
 Buildings and shed can be successfully sealed off as well.
 Feralex are equipped and capable of providing rabbit proof fencing construction and maintenance services.